BharathKumarReddy2103/Docker/Docker Interview Questions & Answers/README.md

 Docker Compose is a tool for defining and running multi-container applications using a docker-compose.yml file.

+How do you scale containers using Docker Compose? docker-compose up --scale <service_name>=3

 What is the difference between a bind mount and a volume?

 Bind mounts link a host directory to a container.
 Volumes are managed by Docker and are more suitable for containerized environments.